 Instead of being gloomy about the end of boating season, relish the excitement of planning for next year.

 What can you plan for?

-- Planning adventures and trips — Pull out your nautical charts and guidebooks and book next year's travels .
-Maybe to someplace new, or maybe you are planning to visit an old favorite again.
+- Planning adventures and trips — Pull out your nautical charts and guidebooks and book next year's travels ... maybe to someplace new or to revisit an old favorite.
 Make slip reservations, if necessary, and check out any hotels if you need them.

-- Purchasing a boat — A new boat may take more than just a few months to save for, but you can spend all of that time you are not boating researching new boats, drooling over boating magazines, and putting away funds for someday.
+- Purchasing a boat — A new boat may take more than just a few months to save for, but you can spend all of that time you're not boating by researching new boats, drooling over boating magazines and putting away funds for someday.

-- Buying new "toys" for next season — Safety equipment, fishing equipment and navigation equipment—there are never-ending toys and boating accessories that can be bought and upgraded for the next season.
-Maybe you wanna change out all of your nylon lines or maybe it's time for a stainless steel anchor.
-Perhaps your friend's bragged on his cool GPS system and now you'd like one too.
+- Buying new "toys" for next season — Safety equipment, cleaning products, fishing equipment and navigation equipment—there are never-ending toys and boating accessories that can be bought and upgraded for the next season.
+Maybe you wanna change out all of your nylon dock lines or maybe it's time for a stainless steel anchor.
+Perhaps your friend has bragged on his cool GPS system and now you'd like one too.

 Schedule a trip to one of these popular upcoming boat shows:

 - Ft.
 Lauderdale International Boat Show (October 31-November 4, 2018) — With over 1,500 boats on display, including luxury yachts, this show in the "yachting capital of the world" is a must see.
 This year it features a kids fishing clinic as well as opportunities to learn about a variety of water sports from paddle boating to spearfishing.

 - Chicago Boat, RV, and Sail Show (January 9-13, 2019) — This show will take you back to summer as you relax at the Corona Find Your Beach Bar and Cantina.
 For kiddos, there are paper and foil boat-building activities at the Chicago Maritime Arts Center exhibit.